Hypfer/Valetudo/docs/_pages/faq.md

 The only instance where the time is relevant, is when looking at the Valetudo logs, which are in UTC (as mentioned above).

-On the other hand, when travelling aboard, please be aware that the local time will be different than where the robot is hosted.
+On the other hand, when travelling abroad, please be aware that the local time will be different than where the robot is hosted.
 Keep this in mind.